Poems

 one of his endearing foibles

-we couldn’t keep from seeing
+we couldn’t keep

 as some dark obsession,